doiotyourself/doiotyourself.github.io/_posts/2023-01-25-Will-this-blog-make-any-money.md

 ## My answers so far:

 ### 1. Pay it forward

-I have leveraged the experience of other web-citizens as documented in their blogs in my projects.
+For my projects, I have leveraged the experience of other web-citizens that they have documented in their blogs.
 I hope this blog helps a reader to achieve their projects.

 ### 2. As a personal journal

-I could make these notes and not publish it.
+I could make these notes and not publish them.
 In fact I have been doing this for more than a year now, but the journal is messy, and the quality is ho-hum.
 Maybe if I publish it to the internet there will be a forever-record, somewhat influencing me to up my game.
-The journal started out to document work in progress so that I could keep reasonable productivity after large gaps between progress - raising three young children takes prioty over projects.
-And then there is helping my future-self fix what ever I have made when it eventually breaks.
+My journal started out with a purpouse of documenting work in progress so that I could keep reasonable productivity after large gaps between progress - raising three young children takes prioty over projects.
+And then there is my desire to help my future-self fix what ever I have made when it eventually breaks.

 ### 3. To make money?

+Well, wouldn't that be nice.
+It would be great to share this bounty with the developers of the tools I use.

-Well, wouldn't that would be nice.
-It's 2023, If I'm chasing advertising revenue I think the only way for this to happen now is through YouTube.
-I dont want ads on my site anyways.
-Both because it creates a mess and I don't want telemetry feeding big-tech.
+However it's 2023, if I'm hoping for advertising revenue, I need to be on YouTube.
+I really don't want ads on my site.
+Both because it creates a mess and I don't want telemetry feeding my readers' data to big-tech.

+#### Am I running a business?

+Not presently.
+This is a hobby.
 IMHO the Australian tax system is very favourable towards small business.
 If this endeavour became a business at some point in the future it may help to have some historical financial records.
-So that's my task to today.
+I would also need to review the licencing for the tools that I use, as initaly I've started using them for non-commercial purpouses.To keep my upfront costs down I will use free software where I can.
+As soon as the money comes pouring in, I'll start purchasing the software licences.
+Some of this may need to be done retrospectivey.

+## My tasks for today:

+1. Track my expenses
+2. Track my licences

 ## Track my expenses using markdown